AbsolutelyLudicrous/cbus-2018/README.md

 ---

-I remember by mom talking about how she started a community-based non-profit organization and the lengths she had to go to in building a network to support its programming and outreach.
+I remember my mom talking about how she started a community-based non-profit organization and the lengths she had to go to in building a network to support its programming and outreach.
 It seemed that finding people with similar interests to come to her events was much easier said than done.
 Simply putting up a listing on the internet or sending a facebook blast would